nerc-project/nerc-eulas/EULA.md

 otherwise authorized in writing by the Provider for a specified research purpose):

-1) probe, scan, or test the vulnerability of any system or network;
+1. probe, scan, or test the vulnerability of any system or network;

-2) breach or otherwise circumvent any security or authentication measures;
+2. breach or otherwise circumvent any security or authentication measures;

-3) willfully access, tamper with, or use non-public areas or parts of the Services, or shared areas of the Services you haven't been given access to;
+3. willfully access, tamper with, or use non-public areas or parts of the Services, or shared areas of the Services you haven't been given access to;

-4) willfully interfere with or disrupt any user, host, or network, for example by sending a virus, overloading, flooding, spamming, or mail-bombing any part of the Services;
+4. willfully interfere with or disrupt any user, host, or network, for example by sending a virus, overloading, flooding, spamming, or mail-bombing any part of the Services;

-5) access, search, or create accounts for the Services by any means other than the Provider’s publicly supported interfaces (for example, "scraping" or creating accounts in bulk);
+5. access, search, or create accounts for the Services by any means other than the Provider's publicly supported interfaces (for example, "scraping" or creating accounts in bulk#. ;

-6) send unsolicited communications, promotions or advertisements, or spam;
+6. send unsolicited communications, promotions or advertisements, or spam;

-7) send altered, deceptive or false source-identifying information, including "spoofing" or "phishing";
+7. send altered, deceptive or false source-identifying information, including "spoofing" or "phishing";

-8) promote or advertise products or services without appropriate authorization;
+8. promote or advertise products or services without appropriate authorization;

-9) circumvent quotas, including computer, networking and storage limits;
+9. circumvent quotas, including computer, networking and storage limits;

-10) sell the Services unless specifically authorized to do so;
+10. sell the Services unless specifically authorized to do so;

-11) publish or share materials that are unlawfully pornographic or indecent, or that contain extreme acts of violence;
+11. publish or share materials that are unlawfully pornographic or indecent, or that contain extreme acts of violence;

-12) advocate bigotry or hatred against any person or group of people based on their race, religion, ethnicity, sex, gender identity, sexual preference, disability, or impairment;
+12. advocate bigotry or hatred against any person or group of people based on their race, religion, ethnicity, sex, gender identity, sexual preference, disability, or impairment;

-13) violate the law in any way, including storing, publishing or sharing material that is fraudulent, defamatory, or misleading;
+13. violate the law in any way, including storing, publishing or sharing material that is fraudulent, defamatory, or misleading;

-14) violate the privacy or infringe the rights (including those rights granted under trademark and copyright law) of others;
+14. violate the privacy or infringe the rights (including those rights granted under trademark and copyright law#.  of others;

-15) use any component, function, or other facility of the Services to store, access, transmit, or share any “personal information” of individuals (as such term is defined in Section 1 of M.G.L. c.
-93H);
+15. use any component, function, or other facility of the Services to store, access, transmit, or share any “personal information” of individuals (as such term is defined in Section 1 of M.G.L. c.
+93H#. ;

-16) If you are a covered entity, business associate, or representative of a covered entity or business associate (as those terms are defined by the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) at 45 C.F.R. § 160.103), use any component, function, or other facility of the Services to store, access, transmit, or share any “protected health information” (as such term is defined at 45 C.F.R. § 160.103) or use the Services in any manner that would make the Provider your or any third party’s business associate;
+16. If you are a covered entity, business associate, or representative of a covered entity or business associate (as those terms are defined by the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”#.  at 45 C.F.R. § 160.103), use any component, function, or other facility of the Services to store, access, transmit, or share any “protected health information” (as such term is defined at 45 C.F.R. § 160.#.  or use the Services in any manner that would make the Provider your or any third party's business associate;

-17) access the Services from sanctioned countries, per the list kept by the Bureau of Industry and Security of the U.S. Department of Commerce; or
+17. access the Services from sanctioned countries, per the list kept by the Bureau of Industry and Security of the U.S. Department of Commerce; or

-18) use or access the Services in any way that would make the Provider subject to the law of any jurisdiction outside of the United States requiring the Provider to take affirmative steps in order to store, access, use, transfer, or otherwise process particular User Content that includes personal information of individuals or other sensitive information legally (e.g., the EU’s General Data Protection Regulation, China’s Personal Information Protection Law, the U.S.’s HIPAA).
+18. use or access the Services in any way that would make the Provider subject to the law of any jurisdiction outside of the United States requiring the Provider to take affirmative steps in order to store, access, use, transfer, or otherwise process particular User Content that includes personal information of individuals or other sensitive information legally (e.g., the EU's General Data Protection Regulation, China's Personal Information Protection Law, the U.S.'s HIPAA#. .

-19. **Removal of Content**
+## Removal of Content

 The Provider assumes no liability for any content uploaded to or stored on the Services by other parties.
 However, the Provider reserves the